Easy Pulled Pork - Awesome With Just 4 Ingredients!

 I always look for one with a top that locks.
 You can try liners to minimize cleanup.
 Also, I have this thermal carrier so I can easily carry it to those potlucks!

 Bringing your dish to the party.
 Arrive in style (and without having it dump all over your car).
+This is the bag I use to transport my pulled pork to potlucks.
 I love this bag and it makes traveling with my pulled pork so much easier.

 What is the best cut of Pork for a BBQ?